mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 - [material-ui-time-picker](https://github.com/TeamWertarbyte/material-ui-time-picker) A TimePicker for Material-UI.
 - [mui-datatables](https://github.com/gregnb/mui-datatables) Responsive data tables for Material-UI with filtering, sorting, search and more.
 - [mui-downshift](https://github.com/techniq/mui-downshift) Thin layer over paypal's downshift to use Material-UI visual components.
+- [react-media-material-ui](https://github.com/jcoreio/react-media-material-ui) Easily use breakpoints from your Material-UI theme with [react-media](https://github.com/ReactTraining/react-media).
 - [Wertarbyte](https://mui.wertarbyte.com/) Wertarbyte are using Material-UI for many of their projects.
 This is a collection of complementary components they have built.

 ## Complementary Projects